June 28 – July 3, 2015 Overnight Camp near Seattle with field trips into the North Cascades Mountain Wilderness

 Ages 5 & Up: You may also participate in the Day Camp running simultaneously.

 Camp Goals & Skills Covered:

-The goal of this camp session is to develop your artistic abilities, and to show you how that can effect the world.
+The goal of this camp session is to develop your artistic abilities, filming Nature TV videos in order to positively influence the world.
 Skills covered during this camp session may include, but are not limited to the following list, and are somewhat dependent on instructor preference and camper readiness: